zwethu/sound_pad/README.md

 # Sound_Pad

-## My New Flutter Project
+## My Second Flutter Project

-just a simple application which looks like super pad.
+just a simple application which looks like super pad using music player package.